 - Christopher Germer, Ph.D.
 Author of The Mindful Path to Self Compassion, co-founder of The Institute for Meditation and Psychotherapy

 OUR MISSION.
-To bring yoga and meditation to prisoners to promote healing and rehabilitation.
+To bring yoga and meditation to prisoners to promote healing.

 WHO.
 WHY.
 WHERE.
-Our volunteers are beautiful, aware, unique individuals who teach prisoners because they have all experienced the healing, rehabilitative nature of yoga and meditation in their own lives.
+Our volunteers are beautiful, aware, unique individuals who teach prisoners because they have all experienced healing through yoga and meditation.
 Because of the sensitive nature of the criminal justice system, we are not at liberty to disclose the facilities in which we teach.
-We teach women, men, gay men, transgender individuals, and juveniles who are serving few days in jail up to life sentences in facilities spread out over the greater Los Angeles area.
+We teach women, men, gay men, transgender individuals, and juveniles who are serving few days in jail up to life sentences in state, county and federal facilities spread out over the greater Los Angeles area.

 HEALING FROM WITHIN.
 Prisons and jails are sacred places of great human suffering.
 Our volunteers have ventured into jails and prisons since 2014 with the message “Healing from Within” that many find new and hopeful.